-Equitel, a money management platform and subsidiary of Kenya's Equity Bank, has launched the Jenga Payment Gateway API.
+Equitel, a money management platform and subsidiary of Kenya's Equity Bank, has launched the Jenga Payment Gateway APITrack this API.
 The API provides programmatic access between telcos, mobile wallets, card associations, governments, credit bureaus, and banks.
 Between such entities, users can send and receive money, check balances and statements, open accounts and more.
 Businesses can utilize the API for payments, charges, collections, and more.

 The gateway allows customers to pay in the way they want.
 The gateway allows for currencies from across 180+ countries, via mobile money, credit, debit and more.
 The connection between all parties involved in the movement of money allows Jenga to meet all parties' needs.